-15.3 Alarms and countermeasures
+15.2 Alarms and countermeasures

-Name of the controller setting software (code) 1 Teaching box description Group How to deactivate Alarm contents/Countermeasure Drive data value is wrong (01-048) Step data ALM1 В RESET <condition>The step data is incorrect for the following conditions (Settable range) (1) Area1 <area2< p=""> (If both Area1 and Area2 is 0, the alarm will not be activated.)
-(2) Trigger LV ≤ Pushing force (3) Minimum speed of actuator ≤ Pushing speed ≤ Speed (4) Pushing speed ≤ Maximum pushing speed of actuator (5) Pushing force ≤ Minimum pushing force of actuator (6) Basic parameter "Maximum pushing force" ≥ Minimum pushing force of the actuator (7) Basic parameters "Max pushing force" ≥ Threshold <countermeasure> Modify the step data and basic parameters setting Caution Please refer to the manual or the catalogue of the actuator for the max/min pushing force/speed for the actuator.</countermeasure></area2<></condition> Parameter value is wrong (01-049) Parame ter ALM В RESET <contents> The basic parameter is not correct for the following condition: (Settable range) (1) Stroke(-) < Stroke (+) (2) W-Area 1 < W-Area 2 ( If both W-Area1 and W-Area2 is 0, the alarm will not be activated.)
-(3) Maximum pushing force < Maximum pushing force of actuator <countermeasure> Modify the basic parameter setting.
+Name of the controller setting software (code) 1 Teaching box description Group How to deactivate Alarm contents/Countermeasure Drive data value is wrong (01-048) Step data ALM1 В RESET <condition>The step data is incorrect for the following conditions (Settable range) (1) Area1 <area2 (If both Area1 and Area2 is 0, the alarm will not be activated.)
+(2) Trigger LV ≤ Pushing force (3) Minimum speed of actuator ≤ Pushing speed ≤ Speed (4) Pushing speed ≤ Maximum pushing speed of actuator (5) Pushing force ≤ Minimum pushing force of actuator (6) Basic parameter "Maximum pushing force" ≥Minimum pushing force of the actuator (7) Basic parameters "Max pushing force" ≥ Threshold <countermeasure> Modify the step data and basic parameters setting Please refer to the manual or the catalogue of the actuator for the max/min pushing force/speed for the actuator.</countermeasure></area2 </condition> Parameter value is wrong (01-049) Parame ter ALM В RESET <contents> The basic parameter is not correct for the following condition: (Settable range) (1) Stroke(-) &lt; Stroke (+) (2) W-Area 1 &lt; W-Area 2 ( If both W-Area1 and W-Area2 is 0, the alarm will not be activated.)
+(3) Maximum pushing force &lt; Maximum pushing force of actuator <countermeasure> Modify the basic parameter setting.
 Caution Please refer to the manual or the catalogue of the actuator for the maximum pushing force for the actuator.</countermeasure></contents> Set step data is not registered on list.
 (01-051) Step data ALM2 В RESET <contents> For an operation for a specific step data no., the requested number of the step data is not registered.
-(When operation is commanded through PLC, this alarm will be generated depending on the signal interval and the holding time of signals)</contents> < Countermeasure > (1) Make sure that the "Movement MOD" in the step data is not "Blank (Disabled)" and that numbers [1(ABS)] and [2(INC)] or input in the numerical instruction operation.
-(2) Set the interval time between signals to more than twice the communication cycle time, when signals are to be continuously input, because PLC processing delays and controller scanning delays can occur.
-Refer to 13.2[2] Positioning operation (P.53) Set stroke is outside the stroke limit.
-(01-052) Stroke limit В RESET Contents> The actuator goes outside the stroke limit specified by the basic parameters, "Stroke (+)" and "Stroke (-)" if it performs the requested operation.
-(Including JOG operation after return to origin) Countermeasure> Make sure that the basic parameters, "Stroke (+)" and "Stroke (-)" are consistent with the distance of actuator movement specified in the step data.
-Caution If the operation method of step data is "relative coordinated movement", note the location where the operation starts and the distance traveled.
+(When operation is commanded through PLC, this alarm will be generated depending on the signal interval and the holding time of signals) &lt; Countermeasure &gt; (1) Make sure that the "Movement MOD" in the step data is not "Blank</contents> Set stroke is outside the stroke limit.
+(01-052) Stroke limit В RESET <contents> The actuator goes outside the stroke limit specified by the basic parameters, "Stroke (+)" and "Stroke (-)" if it performs the requested operation.
+(Including JOG operation after return to origin) <countermeasure> Make sure that the basic parameters, "Stroke (+)" and "Stroke (-)" are consistent with the distance of actuator movement specified in the step data.
+If the operation method of step data is "relative coordinated movement", note the location where the operation starts and the distance traveled.
 If the location is out of the stroke range when the power is supplied, this alarm is generated.
-Move the table within stroke range, and supply power.
+Move the table within stroke range, and supply power.</countermeasure></contents>